Nirstorm/nirstorm/README.md

 The script `nst_install.m` takes care of copying or linking processes and functions into the brainstorm user folder.

-Parts of the nirstorm plugin may already shipped with the lastest brainstorm version and are available in the process selection menu in the "NIRS" submenu.
-Namely: modified bear lambert law and bad channel tagging.
+Parts of the nirstorm plugin may already be shipped with the lastest brainstorm version and are available in the process selection menu in the "NIRS" submenu (modified bear lambert law and bad channel tagging).
 The current installation will override them.

 ### Copy installation (windows, linux)